-One of them was installed in Studio 3B at Broadcasting House, where it was used used by the Prince of Wales (later Edward VIII).
-A fairly accurate replica appeared in The King’s Speech (2010), but in the opening scene of the film there is an anachronism: The bomb microphone is seen in use in a BBC studio in 1925, 6 years before it was introduced.
+One of them was installed in Studio 3B at Broadcasting House, where it was used by the Prince of Wales (later Edward VIII).
+A fairly accurate replica appeared in The King’s Speech (2010), but in the opening scene of the film there is an anachronism: the bomb microphone is seen in use in a BBC studio in 1925, six years before it was introduced.

 The ‘bomb’ on television

 Spring mounted in a frame on a movable floor stand, the ‘bomb’ became a regular fixture in the first-ever BBC television studio, located in Broadcasting House down in Studio BB (the sub-basement).